 Rodriguez made his point clear: it’s about getting to the heart of the client’s challenge, and showing innovation in the work.
 Agencies need to be realistic about their chances of winning – although even being shortlisted can be a win for brand awareness.
 It’s also about balancing reputational (brand-building) capital with direct ROI; both are important, but in differing ways.
 He also noted that potential clients often track specific awards up to 6 months in advance when scouting for new agencies.

-Crucially, it’s much better to get your client involved in the award submission, as this can help provide you with greater insight and metrics.
+It’s much better to get your client involved in the award submission, as this can provide you with greater insight and metrics.
 Slade offered practicality, with supporting documents not being scored, it’s crucial to keep them focused on backing up the entry.
 The quality of your answers is what counts, rather than getting bogged down with fancy design elements.

 The Evolving Nature of Awards Shows: A Modern Shift